Green Arrow: The New 52

 When Oliver meets Shado, he learns she had a daughter from Oliver's father (Robert Queen) named Emiko, whom Komodo has raised as his own daughter.
 When Oliver returns to the island as part of his investigation into the Outsiders, and in search of a relic known as 'the green arrow', he discovers that his father had survived to the present, and disguised as one of Oliver's torturers on the island, he manipulated Oliver's time there, culminating in Oliver's transformation into the warrior he is today and the hero known as Green Arrow.
 Disgusted at this revelation, and taking the arrow relic with him, Oliver leaves Shado and his father behind, stranded on the island, before returning to America to take down the Outsiders.
 Shado and Robert followed Oliver to Prague, and Emiko turned against Komodo after learning the truth of her parentage.
 Robert was killed by Komodo in an attempt to save his daughter, and Komodo was later killed himself by Emiko.

 From 2013, DC also chose to include Green Arrow as a headlining character in its Justice League of America (vol. 3) series, which runs alongside Justice League (vol. 2) and Justice League Dark.
 In this book, Queen is part of a crack state-sponsored team assembled by Amanda Waller and Steve Trevor of A.R.G.U.S. to bring in good PR for the US government and serve as a defense against the independent Justice League headed by Superman and Batman should they ever go rogue.
 Following the cancellation of JLA at the conclusion of the Forever Evil storyline, Green Arrow appears in its replacement series, Justice League United, also written by Lemire.

-Lemire and Sorrentino left Green Arrow after issue No. 34, to be replaced by writers Andrew Kreisberg and Ben Sokolowski, and artist Daniel Sampere.
+Lemire and Sorrentino left Green Arrow after issue #34, to be replaced by writers Andrew Kreisberg and Ben Sokolowski, and artist Daniel Sampere.
 Kreisberg was the executive producer of Arrow, and Sokolowski served as a writer for the show.
-Kreisberg and Sokolowski's first issue featured The New 52 debuts of Felicity Smoak and Mia Dearden.
-Kreisberg's run saw him face off against the influential magnate John King, who is Mia's father, and his hired gun, Merlyn.
-At a moment of desperation given King's infinite resources and litany of loyal subjects, Felicity and Diggle recruit some of Green Arrow's allies and old enemies to help in the fight: Batman, Arsenal, Emiko, Katana, Onyx, Cupid and even Lex Luthor, at that time a Justice League member.
+Kreisberg and Sokolowski's first issue featured The New 52 debuts of Felicity Smoak and Mia Dearden, with Smoak modeled after her counterpart from Arrow.
+Kreisberg's run saw Green Arrow face off against Mia's father, influential magnate John King, and Merlyn.
+At a moment of desperation given King's infinite resources and litany of loyal subjects, Smoak and Diggle recruit Batman, Arsenal, Emiko, Katana, Onyx, Cupid and even Lex Luthor, at that time a Justice League member.